 In the September/Octpber 1982 edition of Last Orders*** it was reported that Dessie & Jack Downes were calling time for good here - Dessie had been born & brought up in pub - leaving in September.
 The pub had been tied to Norwich brewery.

-the Eagle is shown here on an old OS map from about the end of the 19th century. larger map
+The Eagle is shown here on an old OS map from about the end of the 19th century. interactive map

 Beer house turn to full licences.
 “One of” nine beer houses in West Suffolk to turn to full licenses.
 “Anything less than a full license is san anachronism these days, “ said Mr T A Symes (solicitor) to West Suffolk County licensing committee in Bury St Edmunds.
 Sir Henry Corry was elected as chairman.
 EADT 28 April 1959.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 (*** Last Orders is a free local newsletter - published by Suffolk CAMRA members since 1978)